thillRobot/seam_detection/README.md

 #### Things To Do (priority top to bottom):

+- [ ] use PCL Euclidean cluster extraction to replace segmentation or manual bounding box preparation of lidar scans -> proof of concept shown in `filter_cloud.cpp`, robot body is successfully separated from workpeice, clusters shown in rviz
+    -> this needs testing for robustness and documentation,

+- [ ] test clustering with workpeice plus separated objects on table and consider a selection algorithm to determine which cluster is the correct workpeice, cluster size is not a robust metric for selection if the workpeice size varies.
+The workpeice size will vary.

+- [ ] test clustering with workpeice and clamps
+    -> older scans
+    -> synthetic data with clamps
+    -> to be collected new scans

+- [ ] re-test registration with workpeice compared to workpeice with clamps -> older scans
+    -> synthetic data with clamps
+    -> to be collected new scans

+- [] collect new scan data from auboi10 and rplidar and/or lightware
+    -> with extra objects and without
+    -> with clamps and without
+    -> consider collection 3D camera data general purpose research -> carefully consider design of experiments

 - [x] test icp registration from several tracked starting locations to avoid getting stuck in local minimum, compare scores of each result and lowest should be correct
     -> first pass at this seems to work, four positions were tested and the correct position can be identified with the fitness score
     -> code only works for ICP, not TEASER or TEASER_FPFH yet